Hunter Maldonado

-Hunter Maldonado (born March 24, 1999) is an American college basketball player for the Wyoming Cowboys of the Mountain West Conference (MWC).
+Hunter Alan Maldonado (born March 24, 1999) is an American professional basketball player for the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
+He played college basketball for the Wyoming Cowboys.

 High school career

 Maldonado attended Vista Ridge High School in Colorado Springs, Colorado.
 As a junior, he averaged 22.6 points, 6.9 rebounds and two steals per game, helping lead Vista Ridge to a 20–7 record and a berth in the 4A state semifinals.
 Maldonado was named The Gazette 5A-4A Boys' Basketball Peak Performer of the Year.
 He scored 37 points in a loss to Pueblo West High School.
 Regarded as a two-star recruit, in June 2016, Maldonado committed to playing college basketball for Wyoming.
 He had received interest from several other Division I programs and a scholarship offer from Division II Colorado–Colorado Springs.

 College career

 Maldonado averaged 5.3 points and 2.2 rebounds per game as a freshman, making 19 starts.
 As a sophomore, Maldonado averaged 13.8 points and 6.8 rebounds per game in eight games.
 However, his season was ended by a sprained knee ligament and back spasms, and he took a medical redshirt.
 On November 5, 2019, he scored a season-high 32 points in a 54–40 win over Idaho State.
 Maldonado averaged 15.8 points, 5.8 rebounds, and four assists per game as a redshirt sophomore, while shooting 42 percent from the field.
 He was a Third Team All-Mountain West selection by the league media.
-In the offseason, he trained alongside Colorado's D'Shawn Schwartz and CJ Jennings of Saint Martin's University.
 On December 12, 2020, he scored a season-high 30 points in a 93–88 win over Utah Valley.
 As a redshirt junior, Maldonado averaged 12.5 points per game, and led Wyoming with 6.8 rebounds and 4.6 assists per game.
 On January 31, 2022, he scored a career-high 35 points in a 84–78 overtime win against Colorado State.
 Maldonado was named to the First Team All-Mountain West as a fifth-year senior.

-On March 22, 2022, Maldonado declared for the 2022 NBA draft while maintaining his college eligibility, but later withdrew from the draft after little to no interest from NBA teams.
-NBA teams generally do not think that he can compete at the next level.
+On March 22, 2022, Maldonado declared for the 2022 NBA draft while maintaining his college eligibility, but later withdrew from the draft after receiving no interest from NBA teams.

-On February 9, 2023, he scored 17 points in a 69-59 loss to UNLV and became the fifth player in program history to pass the 2,000-point threshold.
-He passed this threshold while playing six seasons with the Cowboys, significantly longer than the previous players who have passed this threshold.
+On February 9, 2023, he scored 17 points in a 69–59 loss to UNLV and became the fifth player in program history to pass the 2,000-point threshold.